alphagov/govuk-content-metadata/README.md

 Repository for the GovNER project.

 GovNER systematically extracts key metadata from the content of the GOV.UK website.
-GovNER is an encoder-based language model that has been fine-tuned to perform Named Entity Recognition (NER) on "govspeak", the language(s) specific of the GOV.UK content estate.
+GovNER is an encoder-based language model (RoBERTa) that has been fine-tuned to perform Named Entity Recognition (NER) on "govspeak", the language(s) specific of the GOV.UK content estate.

 The repository consists of 5 main stand-alone components, each contained in their own sub-directory: